 29 years ago - Ronnie Raymond is born.

-11 years ago - 18-year-old Ronnie starts college with an academic scholarship.
+11 years ago - 18-year-old Ronnie starts college with an athletic scholarship.

 10 years ago - 19-year-old Ronnie is caught in an accident with Professor Martin Stein & becomes the primary host of the Firestorm Matrix.
 Together, they join the Justice League as Firestorm.
 He befriends Lorraine Reilly.

 9 years ago - 20-year-old Ronnie & Martin Stein battle Plastique.
 Their connection is ruptured, forcing them to reduce their time as Firestorm.
 The Justice League collapses.

 7 years ago - 22-year-old Ronnie finishes college and becomes an athletic director at a community center.

 2 years ago - 27-year-old Ronnie falls into a coma, & loses the matrix.

 1 year ago - 28-year-old Ronnie is found by Jason Rusch, and comes out of his coma, becoming the new secondary host of the Matrix.
 Firestorm joins the new Justice League.